PulseTile/PulseTile-AngularJS/README.md

 ## Building & Deployment

-Org-Ripple-UI uses Webpack to build and launch the development environment.
+PulseTile uses Webpack to build and launch the development environment.
 After you have installed all dependencies, you may run the app.
 Running `npm start` will bundle the app with `webpack`, launch a development server, and watch all files.
 The port will be displayed in the terminal.

 Just simply run `npm start` - this will also watch changes.